naga-mantha/tempcode/apps/layout/documentation.md

 - LayoutFilterConfig
   - Fields: layout (FK), user (FK), name (str), values (JSON), is_default (bool).
-  - Constraints: unique (layout, user, name).
+  - Constraints: unique (layout, user, name); plus a conditional unique constraint enforcing a single default per (layout, user).
-  - save(): if first for (layout,user) becomes default; when marked default, unsets others; if it is the only config, it remains default (cannot unset when only one exists).
+  - save(): wrapped in a transaction — if first for (layout,user) becomes default; when marked default, unsets others atomically; if it is the only config, it remains default (cannot unset when only one exists).
-  - delete(): prevents deleting last config; if deleting a default, promotes another to default.
+  - delete(): wrapped in a transaction — prevents deleting last config; if deleting a default, promotes another to default atomically.
   - Auto-creation of "None":
     - On Layout creation, a per-owner default filter named "None" with empty values is created (signals).